The bully pulpit: Trump pushes Washington, but virus resists

 A virus born in China had swept through Europe and reached America’s shores.
 Global markets were tumbling, hospitals filling, cities locking down.
 On the day the coronavirus was officially declared a pandemic, beloved actor Tom Hanks announced he had tested positive.
 The NBA suspended its season.

 And for only the second time as president, Trump addressed the nation in a formal Oval Office speech.
-His spoke slowly, his voice halting, and he seemed unsure of what to do with his hands.
+He spoke slowly, his voice halting, and he seemed unsure of what to do with his hands.

 The U.S., he told Americans, would “expeditiously defeat this virus.”
 But by any measure, Trump’s address didn’t go over well: The White House had to correct significant errors - one on travel from Europe, another on international cargo - within minutes of the speech’s conclusion.